-Crabgrass, however, is an annual grass that germinates during the months of June and July and is controllable using a crabgrass killer called Drive XLR8.
+Crabgrass, however, is an annual grass that typically germinates during the month of May and will show up in a lawn sometime around the middle of June or early July.
+Unlike coarse tall fescue, crabgrass is controllable using a special crabgrass killer called Drive XLR8.
 Crabgrass is light green in color and usually grows in clumps on the edges of the lawn or in thin areas.
-People are often misinformed and under the impression that crabgrass is only controllable with a pre-emergent weed control.
-Crabgrass can be killed without damaging your desirable grasses using a special application called Drive XLR8 and crabgrass will die within 3-10 days after the application.
+People are often misinformed and are under the impression that crabgrass is only controllable with a pre-emergent weed control.
+Crabgrass is easily controlled after it has germinated by using either Drive XLR8 or a product called Tenacity, which are both post=emergent crabgrass killers.
+Crabgrass can be killed without damaging your desirable grasses these sprays and the crabgrass will die between 3-10 days after the application.

 If you have crabgrass growing in your Boulder or Fort Collins area lawn, call Organo-Lawn today and schedule a Drive XLR8 application to kill the crabgrass quickly.

 Crabgrass is an annual grass that germinates in June.
-It is easily controllable using Drive XLR8.
+It is easily controllable using Drive XLR8 or Tenacity.
 It is best to treat this grass early before it spreads seeds.

 Coarse Tall Fescue, pictured above, is uncontrollable with selective controls.
 Only a non-selective control like Roundup will kill tall fescue.